Seetharamkoya/Seetharamkoya/README.md

 *I livein Germany and workin on AWS Cloud & DevOps*

 - 💻 Currently, working on AWS Cloud & DevOps & Open source projects.
-- :office: Prviously, worked on AWS DevOps and CAE & CFD Projects.
+- :office: Previously, worked on AWS DevOps and CAE & CFD Projects.
-- ⚙️ I Works on some of the tools **AWS Services Compute, Storage, Network&Security, Database,
+- ⚙️ I Working on some of the tools **AWS Services like Compute, Storage, Network&Security, Database,